 Applications are encouraged from people seeking to build skills in specific subjects that will enhance their contribution to nature conservation.
 In particular, women and people working for non-governmental or community-based organizations are encouraged to apply.

-Only nationals from Africa/Madagascar, Asia/Pacific, Latin America & Carribean, Eastern Europe & Middle East will be considered, including WWF staff or candidates working as partners with WWF.
-Preference is given to those who seek support for studies in their country or region and provide proof that they are also seeking funding from other sources.
-Applicants must provide written proof of acceptance on a course.
+Only nationals from Africa, Asia/Pacific, Latin America/Caribbean, Eastern Europe & Middle East will be considered, including WWF staff or candidates working as partners with WWF.
+Applicants must provide written proof of acceptance on a course, and proof that they are also seeking funding from other sources.
+Preference is given where appropriate to those who seek support for studies in their country or region.

 How to Apply

-Applications (the form can be downloaded with guidelines on how to complete the form in English, French & Spanish posted to the right of this page) should be submitted to the candidate's nearest WWF or Associate Office and the deadline for submission is mid-January of each year.
-The list of WWF Office Contacts can also be downloaded to the right.
+The Application Form can be downloaded in the righthand column (with information on how to complete the form in English, French & Spanish).
+Applications should be submitted to the candidate's nearest WWF or Associate Office and the deadline for submission is beginning of January each year.
+The list of WWF Office Contacts for PBS (showing the countries represented on this programme) can also be downloaded in the righthand column.

-Each WWF Office or Associate carries out an initial screening of the applications they have received to make their recommendations to the PBS Selection Committee, which meets in April each year.
-Only those applications accompanied by a completed recommendation by a WWF Office or Associate will be considered.
+Each WWF Office or Associate carries out an initial screening of the applications they receive and make their recommendations to the PBS Selection Committee, which meets end of April each year.
+Only those applications recommended by a WWF Office or Associate (accompanied by the completed WWF Recommendation Form) will be considered.

-The maximum amount for any one scholarship under this scheme is CHF 10,000, and preferential consideration is given to requests for less than CHF 10,000.
+The maximum amount for any one scholarship under this scheme is CHF 10,000.
+Only in exceptional circumstances will the maximum award be granted.